jimratliff/GenoMac-shared/docs/user_classes_and_attributes.md

 A user can (a) inherit from its user class any default attributes associated with that user class[^inherit_attribute_from_user_class] or (b) be assigned attributes directly.[^assign_user_attributes_directly]

-[^inherit_attribute_from_user_class]: The mapping from user class → default user attributes is specified in the `user_attributes_from_user_class` JSON property, specified in the 1Password plain-text item named “GenoMac-system-user-spawn-config-json”.
+[^inherit_attribute_from_user_class]: The mapping from user class → default user attributes is specified in the `user_attributes_from_user_class` JSON property.
+See [About spawning new users for this Mac](https://github.com/jimratliff/GenoMac-system/blob/main/scripts/spawn/0_README.md#about-spawning-new-users-for-this-mac).
 [^assign_user_attributes_directly]: Attributes assigned directly to a user are supplied via the `users_to_create` JSON property, which is an array of user objects.
 Specifically, the user attributes assigned to a user are specified in the `attributes` property of that user’s object.
-See [About spawning new users for this Mac](https://github.com/jimratliff/GenoMac-system/blob/main/scripts/spawn/0_README.md#about-spawning-new-users-for-this-mac)
+See [About spawning new users for this Mac](https://github.com/jimratliff/GenoMac-system/blob/main/scripts/spawn/0_README.md#about-spawning-new-users-for-this-mac).

 An attribute can be atomic or it can imply a set of other attributes.